Geoffrey Cantor (actor): Early life and education

+Geoffrey was married to Cathleen Donnelly in August of 1992.
+They had two children together, Benjamin (June, 1994) and Talia (Feb, 1997).
+They separated in October of 2020, and were divorced in May of 2022.

 Career

+Acting

 He made his TV acting debut in Night Network before appearing in a variety of television shows such as The Street, The Kill Point, All My Children, Life on Mars, Law & Order: Criminal Intent, Deception and House of Cards He gained sudden recognition in 2015 for his role in Daredevil as Mitchell Ellison, the editor-in-chief of the New York Bulletin and boss to Ben Urich.
 A comic book fan, Cantor thinks his knowledge of Daredevil may have helped him get the role, even though his character does not appear in the comic book series.
 Despite this Cantor found his work on Daredevil the same as any other job, "Daredevil happened while I was about to do a play.
 For me there is no real difference between the core of the work.
 The real difference is the end experience."
 Cantor would reprise the role in season 2 of Daredevil, which sees Ellison take on a mentor role towards Karen Page, and as a guest star in The Punisher.
 He also voiced the paparazzo Beverly Felton in the 2013 video game Grand Theft Auto V.

+Directing

+Geoffrey's short film EnSuite, an official selection at festivals like the Newport Beach Film Festival, the New York Shorts International Film Festival, the Chain NYC Film Festival, and the Garden State Film Festival, won multiple awards for Best Film, Best Director, Best Actress, and Best Actor.
+His documentary, Talking OutLOUD: Teens & Suicide Loss, A Conversation, created for Rethink The Conversation and Coping After Suicide, had its debut in November of 2023, and won Best of the Fest at the Chain Film Festival.
+Talking OutLOUD is available free on YouTube and Vimeo.